-Related Post: The 5 “Must Do” Activities in Belize Plus 10 More
+Related Post: The 15 “Must Do” Activities in Belize

 2. Underwater Camera

 An underwater camera is ideal for your trip to Belize.
-The GoPro Hero 8 takes 4k ultra video and 12 MP photos.
-Add a GoPro 8 accessory kit that includes a waterproof housing, diving filters, anti fog inserts and a variety of mounts that will help you capture lifetime memories of your trip..
-We still love our GoPro Hero 7 which is half the price and still takes very high quality videos and photos.
-To take above and below water photos, you need this GoPro dome attachment.
+The waterproof GoPro Hero 9 takes 5k ultra video and 20 MP photos.
+Add a GoPro accessory kit that includes a waterproof housing, diving filters, anti fog inserts and a variety of mounts that will help you capture lifetime memories of your trip..

 3. Make Sure to Pack Water Resistant Hiking Shoes for Belize

 Shoes that are slip resistant with good traction are necessary if you’ll be doing any hiking or cave tours.
 You also want a pair of shoes that are waterproof or at least water resistant.
 There are multiple options that will work for you depending on preference.

 - If you plan to do both hiking and cave tours – Women’s Waterproof Hiking shoe or Men’s waterproof hiking shoe.

 - For people that are mostly doing cave tours, you might prefer a Women’s Hiking Sandal or a Men’s Hiking Sandal.